DavidSilTroy/davidsiltroy/README.md

 - Friend.
 - Always trying to leaving the world better than I found it.

- I love to work in the programing word, always exited to make ideas come true with the software.
-And sometimes with hardward(the Mechatronic side).
-Feel free to see all my repository, I am lucky I have worked with awesome people too!
+I enjoy working in the programming field and always find it exciting to realize ideas with software.
+And sometimes with hardware (the mechatronic side).
+Feel free to check out all my repository, I am lucky to have worked with great people too!
 Not only other programmers but awesome designers!

 ![alt text](./assets/img/dogtyping.gif)